Table of Contents

 • Incomplete line items

-• Ensure the receipt text is complete and legible.
+• Ensure the receipt text or image is complete and legible.

 • Incorrect totals